renwell-studio/rangeplotter/docs/guide/features.md

 ## Sequential Filenaming
 Output files are automatically prefixed with numbers (e.g., `01_`, `02_`) based on the target altitude.
 This ensures that when you load a folder of results into Google Earth, they appear in a logical order (lowest altitude to highest).

-## Smart Resume
-RangePlotter tracks the state of your simulations to avoid redundant work.
-*   **How it works**: Before calculating a viewshed, the system computes a unique "hash" based on the sensor location, target altitude, and physics parameters.
-*   **Benefit**: If you re-run a large network analysis (e.g., after adding a new site or fixing a config error), RangePlotter will instantly skip any viewsheds that have already been successfully calculated with the same parameters.
-*   **Override**: Use the `--force` flag to bypass this check and force a recalculation.

-## Integrated Network Workflow
-The `network run` command streamlines the entire process for multi-site networks.
-1.  **Viewshed**: Calculates visibility for all sites.
-2.  **Horizon**: Computes theoretical max ranges.
-3.  **Detection Range**: Clips viewsheds to instrument limits and creates composite coverage maps.

-This command also supports an **Interactive Wizard** mode to guide you through the setup if you don't provide command-line arguments.